-Blanket Ban on Pets in Apartments Now Lifted by NSW Court of Appeal
+Blanket Ban on Pets now Lifted by NSW Court of Appeal

 One of Sydney’s biggest apartment towers, the 260-apartment Horizon in Darlinghurst, has lost their four-and-a-half-year long battle to ban owners’ pets from their buildings.
 Horizon was struck down in a NSW Civil Administrative Tribunal finding, where tribunal members agreed with the pro-pet owners that the by-laws were “harsh, oppressive or unconscionable”, which would have rendered them invalid under NSW strata law.